badd-labs/badd-labs/lab3.1/README.md

 **Task 1:** After you started mining, show the coins that you have mined.
 Then wait 1 minute, check the balance again.

-**Task 2:** Show the content (all the blocks and transactions) on the blockchain.
+**Task 2:** Show the content (the latest three blocks and all transactions included in these blocks) on the blockchain.
 Then wait 1 minute, show the blockchain again to see how it is extended over time.

 **Task 3:**

 1. Submit a transaction, say `tx5`, to the blockchain.
 You create another account as the recipient (seller) of the transaction.
-Optionally you can find other students' account on this [[document](https://docs.google.com/document/d/1nI3o1YH-rkAto9iysuExh5PbnFgCAgjFifturm2nQzg/edit?usp=sharing)];

 2. Show whether transaction `tx5` is included in the Blockchain; if not wait for a while, check again.